webmaster442/Calculator/Calculator/manual.md

 Example: `simplify (a|b)&a`

 The command can operate with minterms too.
 In this mode you can specify the minterms of your function.
-In this mode, the first argument is the number of variables in the expression, the rest of the numbers are treated as minterms.
+In this mode the number of variables must be specified with the `-v` or `--variables` switch as minterms.

-Example: `simplify 2 1 3`
+Example: `simplify 1 3 -v 2`

 ## unset